mgraupe/NeuralDataSciPy2023/README.md

 *  Room **T209 bis** : 2nd floor, in front of Avogadro D, free access
 *  Room **T117** : 1st floor, free access

 You connect to your account on those machines - as well as on the classroom machines - with your university UID as login.
 The password is your full student number.
-It it highly recommended to change the default password, which can be done with the command `passwd` in a command line terminal.
-Please contact [Isabelle Moisenier](mailto:isabelle.moisenier@parisdescartes.fr) or [Luc Tamisier](mailto:Luc.Tamisier@parisdescartes.fr) in case of problems with the machines or your account.
+It is highly recommended to change the default password, which can be done with the command `passwd` in a command line terminal.
+Please contact [Benoit Greff](mailto:benoit.greff@parisdescartes.fr) or [Luc Tamisier](mailto:Luc.Tamisier@parisdescartes.fr) in case of problems with the machines or your account.